 A previous membership of another unemployment fund is included in the period of membership if the change of funds has taken place within a month of the end of the membership in the previous unemployment fund.

-To claim an allowance, you must have met the employment condition.
+To apply for an allowance, you must have met the employment condition.
 It is met when you have been in paid employment for at least 26 calendar weeks, with at least 18 working hours per calendar week, during the period of membership.
 The employment does not have to be continuous.
 The employment condition may be accumulated over the 28 months preceding unemployment.
 The pay earned must be in line with a collective agreement.
-If there is no collective agreement for the sector, the full-time rate must be at least EUR 1,187 per month in 2017.
+If there is no collective agreement for the sector, the full-time rate must be at least EUR 1,252 per month in 2021.

 Monitoring your time in employment

-For the purpose of monitoring the fulfilment of the employment condition, you must inform the unemployment fund of periods when you do not claim your allowance (such as employment lasting for more than two weeks and any sickness periods).
+For the purpose of monitoring the fulfillment of the employment condition, you must inform the unemployment fund of periods when you do not apply for your allowance (such as employment lasting for more than two weeks and any sickness periods).
 The fund will be unable to pay the allowance if any periods remain unaccounted for.

 It is important to ask your employer for a pay certificate and references as soon as your employment ends.
 The unemployment fund may require records going back over a fairly long period of time, in order to ensure that you have complied with the employment condition.